 Philip S. Sassower has served as the Company's Chairman and Chief Executive Officer since August 2010, and Co-Chairman since October 2015.
 Mr. Sassower is a Managing Director of SG Phoenix LLC, a private equity firm, and has served in that capacity since May 2003.
 Mr. Sassower has also been Chief Executive Officer of Phoenix Enterprises LLC, a private equity firm, and has served in that capacity since 1996.
 In addition, and until his retirement in October 2017, Mr. Sassower served as Chief Executive Officer of Xplore Technologies Corp.
 (NASDAQ:XPLR) from February 2006 and as a director of Xplore Technologies Corp. and served as Chairman of its board of directors since December 2004.
-Mr. Sassower also served as Chairman of the Board of The Fairchild Corporation (NYSE: FA), a motorcycle accessories and aerospace parts and services company.
-Mr. Sassower also served as Chairman of the Board of the Company from 1998 to 2002 and as Co-Chief Executive Officer of the Company from 1997 to 1998.
-Mr. Sassower is co-manager of the managing member of Phoenix Venture Fund LLC.
+Mr. Sassower also served as Chairman of the Board of the Company from 1998 to 2002 and as Co-Chief Executive Officer of the Company from 1997.
+In Sassower is co-manager of the managing member of Phoenix Venture Fund LLC.
 Mr. Sassower's qualifications to serve on the Board of Directors include more than 40 years of business and investment experience.
 Mr. Sassower has developed extensive experience working with management teams and boards of directors, and in acquiring, investing in and building companies and implementing changes.

-Michael Engmann has served as the Company's Co-Chairman since October 2015, and as the Company's Chief Operating Officer since May 2017.
+Michael Engmann has served as the Company's CFO since July 2021, Co-Chairman since October 2015, and as the Company's Chief Operating Officer since May 2017.
 Mr. Engmann is Chairman of Engmann Options, a family trading and investment holding company and has served in that capacity since 1978.
 Mr. Engmann has approximately 40 years of experience in building successful financial service companies.
 He began his career as a trader and was one of the early market-makers in the Pacific Stock Exchange's options program.
-He (i) founded, in 1980, Sage Clearing Corporation, a stock and options clearing company for professional traders, which was sold to ABN Amro Inc. in 1988, (ii) founded, in 1982, Preferred Trade, Inc., a broker-dealer providing research and trade execution services, which was sold to Fimat in May 2005, and (iii) acquired in 2001 Revere Data LLC, a global financial and market data company, which was sold to Factset in 2013.
+He (i) founded, in 1980, Sage Clearing Corporation, a stock and options clearing company for professional traders, which was sold to ABN Amro Inc. in 1988, (ii) founded, in 1982, Preferred Trade, Inc., a broker-dealer providing research and trade execution services, which was sold to Fimat in May 2005, and (iii) acquired in 2001 Revere Data LLC, a global financial and market data company, which was sold to Factset in2013.
 Mr. Engmann's qualifications to serve on the Board of Directors include more than 40 years of business and investment experience.